Top Movies about France

 Movies about French History

 The classic history movie, The Lion in Winter (1968) is a good one to start with if cycling in the Loire Valley.
-Oscars Galore, great actors, Peter O´Toole, Catherine Hepburn and Anthony Hopkins and fascinating history, what more could you want?
-Based roughly on the Christmas Court celebrated at Chinon in 1183 when Henry II, King of England, his sons, (inc Richard the Lionhearted) and wife, Eleanor of Acquitaine all spent time plotting against each other about the future sucession.
+Oscars galore, great actors, Peter O´Toole, Catherine Hepburn and Anthony Hopkins and fascinating history, what more could you want?
+Based roughly on the Christmas Court celebrated at Chinon in 1183 when Henry II, King of England, his sons, (inc Richard the Lionhearted) and wife, Eleanor of Aquitaine all spent time plotting against each other about the future succession of the crown.

 La Vie en Rose – Life of Iconic French singer Edith Piaf whose tune, “La Vie en Rose”, everyone will start humming when they hear you are travelling to la belle France, is depicted here by Academy Award winning actress Marion Cotillard.
 Cotillard became the first actress to win an Oscar for a French-speaking role.